 The purpose of this document is to provide guidance to health care providers on the use of therapeutics to treat COVID-19 positive individuals, as well as pre-exposure prophylaxis for immunocompromised individuals.
-Therapeutics should be considered for patients with a positive test for COVID-19 who are symptomatic and at risk for moderate-to-severe disease progression.
+Therapeutics should be considered for all patients with a positive test for COVID-19 who are symptomatic and at risk for moderate-to-severe disease progression.
+This group includes over 40 percent of all MA residents who are eligible due to heart, lung, liver, or kidney disease, diabetes, pregnancy, dementia, cancer, disability, substance use disorder, mental health disorder, age over 65, overweight/obesity and immunocompromised.